andersberliner/smelling_sepsis/README.md

 It's a series of models because it needs to answer the question of how quicly can you diagnose my sepsis, not just how accutately.
 Consider again [Figure Two](fig02), where the data extends to 18 hours.
 Could you make the same predicitions about species if you only had, for example, half of the data (up to 9 hours)?
 What about at 12 hours?
 Since my objective is to not just accurately, but also quickly diagnose sepsis, early time model performance is extremely important.
 Class difference at early times are much more subtle than at later times, so you would expect a model trained with 18 hours of data to perform poorly on only 6 hours of data, and vice versa (not to mention that, unless you are smart in your feature extraction, they are likely to require different numbers of features).

 To allow for course correction or increasing confidence of one diagnosis or the next, the models should inform each other.
 I like to think of the "did I miss my turn" example when you're trying to get some place you haven't been to before.
 Shortly after missing your turn, you might not be particularly confident one way or the other.
 But as time continues and you continue to see unexpected landmarks, you would become more concerned.
-It's not a memory-less process: each individual unexpected steet sign might not, on its own, convince you that your lost,  but their repeated observation is what makes you turn around.
+It's not a memory-less process: each individual unexpected steet sign might not, on its own, convince you that you're lost,  but their repeated observation is what makes you turn around.

 To accomplish this, I built a series of cascading models where the probabilities at the previous timestep are fed as additional features to the current timestep, shown diagrammatically in [Figure Four](fig04).